dgrisham/masters/proposal/doc/proposal.md

 find functions with this quality, we turn to game-theoretical modeling and simulations.
 Game theory may be used to analyze Bitswap strategies for a very small number of peers.
-However, as the size of the network increases, the complexity explodes and an analytical approach quickly becomes infesaible.
+However, as the size of the network increases, the complexity explodes and an analytical approach quickly becomes infeasible.
 Simulations will be leveraged to help glean empirical insights into the larger-scale system dynamics, which will be compared with the small-scale theoretical analysis.
 Further, as the simulations take network effects such as